Jscina/PyPass/README.md

 To install (Windows):

-        Run the PyPass Installer.exe file it will install to C:\PyPass
+        Run the PyPass Installer.exe file

+To install (Source):

+        Download the
 The default login is:

         Username: Username